runflame/mint/Specification.md

 For mainnet maturity period is set to `100` blocks.

-Rewards are created immediately at each block, but are stored in a _maturation list_ preventing their use until they mature.
+Rewards are created after [late period](#late-period), but are stored in a _maturation list_ preventing their use until they mature.

 #### Late period